 MISSION & VALUES

-OneWorld Classrooms wants all students to emerge from their K-12 education as confident, engaged, competent and caring members of the global community to which they belong.
-We envision classrooms that, not only prepare students for global citizenship, but provide regular opportunities for students to be active global citizens.
+OneWorld Classrooms wants all students to emerge from their K-12 years as confident, engaged, competent and caring members of the local and global communities to which they belong.
+We envision classrooms and learning spaces that, not only prepare students for global citizenship, but provide regular opportunities for students to be active global citizens.
 We also envision schools where students connect with their global peers in every area of the curriculum and throughout their academic careers.

 As our world becomes more interdependent and the problems we confront more global, it is critical that our young people gain knowledge, skills and attitudes that prepare them to enjoy the benefits and accept the responsibilities of global citizenship.
 To do so, they must interact with and learn from their international peers; just as, as adults, they will live and work with people from different cultures in both local and global settings.